 After the operator is successfully installed, a pop-up with a message,

 Web console update is availableappears on the user interface.
 Click Refresh web console from this pop-up for the console changes to reflect.

 - In the Web Console, navigate to Operators and verify if OpenShift Data Foundation is available.

 You can create only the standalone Multicloud Object Gateway component while deploying OpenShift Data Foundation.

 - Ensure that the OpenShift Data Foundation Operator is installed.

 In the OpenShift Web Console, click Operators → Installed Operators to view all the installed operators.

 - Click OpenShift Data Foundation operator and then click Create StorageSystem.

-- In the Backing storage page, expand Advanced.
+In the Backing storage page, select the following:

 - Select Multicloud Object Gateway for Deployment type.